- Strings

 Motivation for StringBuilder

-A drawback in string is that it can slow down our application in cases where we are assigning and reassigning the string value many times.
+A drawback of the string is that it can slow down our application in cases where we are assigning and reassigning the string value many times.
 Because as we mentioned before each time we change a string, in the backend it is not being changed or updated but replaced by a new string object each time.
-This is an over head if we are doing a lot string manipulations.
-With the StringBuilder object we can get around this overhead when we manipulate strings.
-StringBuilder is recommended to use if we are using heavy string operations.
+This is an overhead if we are doing a lot of string manipulations.
+With the StringBuilder object, we can get around this overhead when we manipulate strings.
+StringBuilder is recommended use if we are using heavy string operations.
 Below is an example of the time comparisons between the two objects.

 using System;